Floods

 Flood hazard maps

-Wellington Water has modelled the likely impacts of extreme rainfall on the majority of the urban areas in Hutt City.
+Wellington Water modelled the likely impacts of extreme rainfall on the majority of the urban areas in Lower Hutt.

 Flood hazard maps show what flooding looks like for flooding in 1-in-100-year (including allowance for climate change to 2120) and 1-in-10-year floods along with: